redlegoman/home-assistant-frost-risks/README.md

 Based on / ripped off from : https://github.com/papo-o/home-assistant-frost-risks

-I would have used papo-o's version , but it just didn't load in HA and it had a logic check missing
+I would have used @papo-o's version , but it just didn't load in HA and it had a logic check missing

 ## Installation